nebojsa55/INFOTEH-JAHORINA_2021/README.md

 <a href = "https://infoteh.etf.ues.rs.ba/"><img src="docs/logo-top.png"></a><br>
 -----------------------------------------------------------------------------------------------------------------------

 This repository contains complete code in Python programming language, which implements the method for automatic [IMF](https://en.wikipedia.org/wiki/Hilbert%E2%80%93Huang_transform) (Intrinsic mode functions) selection in EGG recordings described in the paper "Empirical mode decomposition for automatic artifact elimination in electrogastrogram".
-The paper will be presented at the [Infoteh IEEE conference 2021](https://infoteh.etf.ues.rs.ba/) (Jahorina, Bosnia and Herzegovina).
+The paper was presented at the [Infoteh IEEE conference 2021](https://infoteh.etf.ues.rs.ba/) (Jahorina, Bosnia and Herzegovina).

 #### Authors: